-For more information on Dance Movement Therapy and Parkinson’s please visit the EPDA website.
+For more information on Dance Movement Therapy and Parkinson’s please visit Parkinson’s Europe website.

 Scottish Ballet: dance therapy for Parkinson’s